zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 > or their locations.
 > We do not currently plan to have any by default
 > in our first releases.

+### Servers and file permissions

+> This section is not going to be implemented in v0 of the protocol.

+We may need to alter our default `fs-mistrust` permissions or file ownership options for the sockets and cookie files we create.
+If we do so, we will add a new `rpc.listen.*.fs_permissions` sub-option, or something similar, to be determined.

 ## Restricting access